By David Belk MD and

 Because there really is a market for generic drugs, we don’t pay any more for most generics than people in other countries.
 In 2003, most of the medications prescribed were still under patent.
 Today, the opposite is true.
 The effect is easy to see in the following graph, which shows the dramatic loss of revenue when the patent Bristol-Myers Squibb owned on Plavix expired.

-Figure 6: Bristol-Myers Squibb lost their patent for Plavix in 2011 and, as you can see, that cost them over $6 billion a year in lost revenue from just the US.
+Figure 6: Novartis lost their patent for Diovan in 2012 and, as you can see, that has cost them about $5 billion a year in lost revenue.

 Profit Without Innovation